ankane/cacheflow/README.md

 ## Data Protection

-If you use Cacheflow in an environment with [personal data](https://en.wikipedia.org/wiki/Personally_identifiable_information) and store that data in Memcached or Redis, it can end up in your app logs.
+If you use Cacheflow in an environment with [personal data](https://en.wikipedia.org/wiki/Personally_identifiable_information) and store that data in Memcached, Redis, or Valkey, it can end up in your app logs.
 To avoid this, silence logging for those calls.

 ## History